PamelaAnne/SocialRobot/Pages/MoreStepByStep.md

 # Step 2

-**Go to https://github.com/PamelaAnne/SocialRobot to grab your Arduino code:**

-Download the code with the green button in the top right corner and use the folder **StepByStepBasic_LEDS** and use file **ButtonLed**.
+Use now in the same folder the file **ButtonLed**.

-This code does use the MQTT broker Shiftr.io and WiFi network
+This code does use the MQTT broker Shiftr.io and WiFi network.

 # Step 3